Keeping Warm On An Air Mattress

 Insulated Air Mattresses

 Yes, there are air mattresses that come with insulation.
-And since I bought the cheapest air mattress over a decade ago, this is definitely a feature I seriously want to consider when purchasing a new one.
-The extra insulation built-in makes it that much easier to have a warm night.
-You can always pair it with a mattress modification listed above for absolute comfort.
+And since I bought the cheapest air mattress over a decade ago, this is a feature I seriously want to consider when purchasing a new one.

 Cot-style Air Mattresses